Nadia Calviño

-Nadia María Calviño Santamaría (born 3 October 1968) is a Spanish economist and civil servant who serves as First Deputy Prime Minister of Spain since July 2021 and as Minister of Economy since 2018 under prime minister Pedro Sánchez.
-In 2020, her portfolio was renamed as Minister for Economic Affairs and Digital Transformation.
+Nadia María Calviño Santamaría ([ˈnaðja kalˈβiɲo]; born 3 October 1968) is a Spanish economist and civil servant serving as the President of the European Investment Bank since January 2024.

+From June 2018 to December 2023, Calviño was part of the cabinets led by prime minister Pedro Sánchez, holding the office of Minister of Economy.
+During her tenure, the portfolio was renamed three times: Economy and Business from 2018 to 2020, Economic Affairs and Digital Transformation from 2020 to 2023 and Economy, Trade and Business in the last period—.
+Since 2020 she was also Deputy Prime Minister of Spain, first as Third Deputy Prime Minister (January 2020 to March 2021), later as Second (March–July 2021) and finally, First Deputy Prime Minister (July 2021 to December 2023).

-Calviño started her career in different positions within the Ministry of Economy and in 2006 she started to work for the European Commission.
-She worked in several directorates-general and in 2014 she was appointed Director-General for Budget (DG BUDG).
-She served as such until June 2018, when prime minister Pedro Sánchez appointed her as Minister of Economy and Business.
-In 2020, the prime minister promoted her to deputy prime minister.
+Calviño started her career in different positions within the Ministry of Economy and in 2006 took up a post at the European Commission.
+She worked in several directorates-general and in 2014 was appointed Director-General for Budget (DG BUDG).
+She held this post until June 2018, when prime minister Pedro Sánchez offered her a cabinet position.

 Early life and education

 Nadia María Calviño Santamaría was born in A Coruña, Galicia, Spain on 3 October 1968.
-Her father, José María Calviño, was former director general of the Radio Televisión Española (RTVE).
+Her father, José María Calviño, was a former director general of the Radio Televisión Española (RTVE).
 She graduated with a degree in economics in 1991 from the Complutense University of Madrid and a law degree in 2001 from the National University of Distance Education (UNED).